microbio-hackathon-2024/bacterial-genomics-handbook/_questions/17-reference-genome.md

 ## Warnings

-Take note of any warning listed for the reference, databases like NCBI will list warnings for a reference if it doesn’t meet certain criteria
+Take note of any warning listed for the reference, databases like NCBI will list warnings for a reference if it doesn’t meet certain criteria.